Osman-Fatih-Cakir/Tide-Engine/README.md

 ## 🚧 Status (Work In Progress)

 Tide Engine is currently **WIP**.
-**Up Next:** Implementing **RT-based DDGI (Dynamic Diffuse Global Illumination)**.
-The current scene relies on basic ambient lighting for indirect bounces, and the next step is adding a world-space probe grid to capture and inject dynamic multi-bounce GI using the existing TLAS.
+**Recently Landed:** **RT-based DDGI (Dynamic Diffuse Global Illumination)** — a world-space probe grid built on the existing TLAS now captures and injects dynamic multi-bounce indirect light, replacing the old flat ambient term with leak-free, ray-traced GI.
+**Up Next:** Ambient occlusion and bloom/post-processing to round out the lighting pipeline.

 ## 🚀 Building the Project